facebookarchive/react-page/README.md

   - SEO benefits of indexability and perf.

-#### Why React JavaScript Server Rendering?
+#### Why React?

   - React allows you to seamlessly switch between rendering on the server and client.
 When performance constraints change, simply change where you render - not your application code.
   - React was built from the ground up to support rendering either on the client or server.
+  - React is functional.
+Explore the documenation on the [React Github Page](http://www.github.com/facebook/react/).
-  - If you're not interested in server rendering - just ignore the server rendering step and use `react-page` as a rapid app development build tool.
+  - Server rendering is optional - If you don't need it, use `react-page` as a fast project builder/template.

+##Developing

 #### Default Project Structure